Modules In The 2018/2019 Academic Year

 - Each student project culminated in a dissertation thesis.

-- Andy has continued to be a tutor and since 2010 has supervised many undergraduate and master projects for students as part of their degree programmes.
+- Andy has continued to be a tutor and since 2010 has supervised many undergraduate and taught postgraduate student projects.

-- In 2017 Andy trained as a postgraduate researcher supervisor and is co-supervising Yuanxuan Yang's PhD studies.
+- In 2017 Andy trained as a research postgraduate supervisor and is co-supervising Yuanxuan Yang.

 Professional Acredited Training